 [Section 124 amended by No. 79 of 1987 s.
 50.]

-125. Ballot paper to be handed to elector
+125. Ballot paper, procedure when delivering to elector

 (1) If the name under which the elector claims to vote is upon the copy of the roll, and his right to vote is not challenged, or, if challenged, he makes the necessary declaration, or answers the prescribed questions satisfactorily, the presiding officer shall deliver to him a ballot paper.